 If you come for a consultation with Dr Jonathan Bowling, he first assesses the current position and condition of all the moles that you already have.
 This allows Dr Bowling to understand how you ‘make‘ your moles.
 He uses a number of handheld devices to see microscopic information in your moles, which allows him to more accurately predict the potential of risk of change within your moles.
 This diagnostic technique is called dermoscopy.

 If Dr Bowling predicts that you are at an increased risk for moles changing he may advise on more detailed monitoring, called mole mapping.

 Mole mapping can be done in one of two ways:

-- Using standard photography: photographs of the skin on all areas of your body are taken (we recommend an experienced medical photographer) and stored on photographic paper or CD-ROM for future comparison.
+- Using standard photography: digital photographs of the skin on all areas of your body are taken (we recommend an experienced medical photographer) and stored on a USB for future comparison.
 You can arrange this yourself on an ongoing basis and come back to Dr Bowling if you are worried.

 - Digital mole mapping using images from dermoscopy: this is more accurate as it can detect changes in moles before they become apparent to the naked eye.
 For accurate monitoring, you will need to use the same digital system each time and come back to Dr Bowling for follow-up.

 The digital mole mapping method used by Dr Bowling is a much more accurate method of monitoring moles for change.
 Any moles with changes seen during follow up with digital dermoscopy need careful assessment by a qualified and experienced dermatologist to make a diagnosis.